Thursday, April 10 | Care Coordination, Interoperability

 As a result of these efforts, outgoing information requests from MHMR Tarrant County to partners increased exponentially.
 Incoming requests from provider partners also exploded: the organization now receives an average of 4.3 million Carequality information requests per month. ***Data from June 2023 to January 2025

-Setting the stage for closed-loop referrals with 360X
+Setting the stage for closed-loop referrals with 360X — completing the care coordination circuit

 MHMR Tarrant County is currently working on a pilot initiative with Netsmart, Epic and a local children’s hospital to share information and referrals.
 Using 360X electronic closed-loop referral management standards, the project automates the referral and follow-up process with the exception of acceptance or rejection.

 360X is a set of interoperability standards that sits on top of Direct Secure Messaging.
 The necessary information is “pushed” from the referring clinician’s EHR directly into the receiving provider’s EHR.
-Once the consultation has been complete, the information is “pushed” back to the referring physician, thereby closing the referral loop.
+Once the consultation has been completed, the information is “pushed” back to the referring physician, thereby closing the referral loop.
 Clinicians are informed if individuals kept their appointments, what treatment took place and when.

 Because they’re already using CareConnect Inbox, the Netsmart Direct Secure Messaging solution, organizations like MHMR Tarrant County can make a smooth transition to closed-loop referrals and reap even greater benefits with a higher level of interoperability.